Rota, Spain: Economy

 Rota is primarily a resort town, offering eight hotels and nearly two thousand beds.
 It is a summer destination for tourists from all over Europe.
 During the off-season, its main commercial activity centres on the fishing industry.

-Rota is also the location of the Rota naval base, a joint Spanish and U.S. naval base, opened in 1955 (which also hosts U.S. Marine Corps and U.S. Air Force units).
-It is also the usual first and last port of call for U.S. naval vessels after leaving the Mediterranean Sea.
-Once contributing up to 80 percent of Rota's economy directly or indirectly, the significant decrease in the American presence since about 1995, and the city's modern infrastructures that enable those remaining to commute readily from surrounding towns and cities, the base has given way to tourism as the leading source of revenue.
+Rota is also the location of the Rota naval base, a joint Spanish Navy and United States Navy base opened in 1955 which also hosts United States Marine Corps and United States Air Force units.
+It is also the usual first and last port of call for U.S. Navy vessels on their way to and from the Mediterranean Sea.
+The base once contributed up to 80 percent of Rota's economy directly or indirectly, but a significant decrease in the American presence since about 1995 and the city's modern infrastructure, which enables remaining employees at the base to commute easily from surrounding towns and cities has resulted in the base giving way to tourism as the leading source of revenue.

-The surrounding area is used for agriculture; the predominant crops are cotton and sunflowers, as well as sweet green peppers, tomatoes, and pumpkins.
+The surrounding area is used for agriculture.
+The predominant crops are cotton and sunflowers, as well as sweet green bell peppers, tomatoes, and pumpkins.